 Verbs that often use Indirect Object Pronouns

-Here are some verbs that tend to use Indirect Object Pronouns, because they refer to actions that are done to someone or for someone:
+Here are some verbs which tend to use Indirect Object Pronouns, because they refer to actions that are done to someone or for someone:

 Comprar to buy (for someone)